wsanguinetti2/Learning-Lab-Git-Bash/README.md

 16)Find out how to delete your remote second branch and run the command.

-16)use git log to see the history of your first branch.
+17)use git log to see the history of your first branch.

+18)Create a new branch off of your first branch of the form firstname-lastname-3.

+19)Open "Lyrics" and remove the lyrics to "Never Gunna Give You Up".

+20)Push the changes to Git Hub.

+21)Create a new branch off of your first branch of the form firstname-lastname-4.

+22)Open "Lyrics and remove the lyrics to "All Star".

+23)Push the changes to Git Hub.

+24)Switch to your first branch and merge your third branch into it.

+25)Merge your forth branch into your first branch and solve the merge conflict.

+26)Push your changes to github.

 #Completed